1954 Pacific typhoon season: Typhoon Grace

 Typhoon Grace struck the Southern Japanese islands of Kyūshū and Shikoku as well as Okinawa.
 28 people were killed and 33 were missing.

 Typhoon Helen

+Helen approached Japan as a tropical storm but didn't make landfall.

 Typhoon Ida

 Ida was the strongest storm of 1954, and made landfall in China.
+At least 884 were killed.
+Ida caused maximum storm surge of 1.68 metre at North Point/Quarry Bay when passing by Hong Kong.

 Tropical Storm 07W

+07W hit Shanghai, China as a tropical depression.